-Very strong asset quality rests on RLGs predictable revenue streams and central government oversight
+Excellent asset quality rests on RLGs predictable revenue streams and central government oversight

-We expect KBN's asset quality to remain resilient also during more challenging economic times because its creditworthiness is based on the high credit quality of the Norwegian RLG sector that the agency serves (see Exhibit 3).
+We expect KBN's asset quality to remain excellent even during more challenging economic times, as its creditworthiness is based on the high credit quality of the Norwegian RLG sector that the agency serves (see Exhibit 3).
 This is also demonstrated by KBN's problem loan ratio of 0% and the fact that the institution (and its predecessor NKB) has never recorded a loss on its loan book, which is reflected in our aa1 Asset Risk score.

-Exhibit 3

-KBN lends to the Norwegian RLG sector

-Outstanding lending by customer category as of year-end 2020
+KBN lends to the Norwegian RLG sector Outstanding lending by customer category as of year-end 2022

-Source: Company annual report
+Source: Company